tfzhang006/paper-reading/SAGNet: Structure-aware Generative Network for 3D-Shape Modeling.md

 	- The geometry and structure information is exchanged between two branches.
 Attention here acts as a weight for summation.
 - 2-way VAE
 	- The k 512D geometry features and K 512D structural features are fused into a single 512D feature separately through two different GRUs.
 They are fed into the third GRU with additional part mask to produce a new feature and then to yield mean and standard deviation of a Gaussian distribution.
-	- The decoder GRU transform latent code  voxel maps
+	- The decoder GRU transform latent code back into voxel maps and k bounding boxes for all parts.
 ## Evaluation

 ## Conclusion